usr101/duplicity-s3-backup-scripts/README.md

 ```

 ### Copy other script files.
-Copy the other script files to a place of your chosing.
+Copy the other script files to a place of your choosing.
 Edit them as necessary and make them executable.
 You can place them in your PATH if you wish.